gregorybloom/resume/foci/curriculum_vitae/README.md

 **ACCOMPLISHMENTS / PROJECTS**

- - Wrote thousand(s) of detection signatures for hundreds of thousands of web malware files
+ - Wrote a thousand-plus detection signatures for hundreds of thousands of web malware files
-   - Served the entire Endurance International Group space, then the world's largest WordPress security plugin
+   - Served the entire Endurance International Group space, then for the world's largest WordPress security plugin
    - Lead, trained, and documented the processes for teams that would continue this work
    - These signatures and their style may still be the body of detection for PHP, JS malware, bash shell, and webspam
  - Prototyped a convolutional neural network classifier for malware analysis
    - Uses alternative source code analysis approach instead of raw binary data, employs regression training for node weighting
+ - Assembled and trained multiple teams for malware identification, signature authorship, and vulnerability patching
  - Led major drives for improvement:
    - lead team strategy and priority
    - conducted training initiatives
    - maintained process and technical documentation
    - internal tool script writing
    - prototyping the company's first neural network classification attempts
- - Assembled and trained multiple teams for malware identification, signature authorship, and vulnerability patching
  - Wrote JavaScript/C# video games for fun

 **CERTIFICATIONS**